tyseng92/ISY5003-Human_Searching_System_using_Drones_with_Deep_Reinforcement_Learning/README.md

 ---
 ## SECTION 6 : ACKNOWLEDGEMENT AND REFERENCES

-Special thanks to Sung Hoon Hong and raymondng76 for providing the methods for deep reinforcement learning with drones:
+Special thanks to Sung Hoon Hong and raymondng76 for providing the methods to control drones with deep reinforcement learning:
 * [sunghoonhong/AirsimDRL: Autonomous UAV Navigation without Collision using Visual Information in Airsim](https://github.com/sunghoonhong/AirsimDRL)
 * [Aerial filming with synchronized drones using Reinforcement Learning](https://github.com/raymondng76/IRS-Practice-Module-Dev.git)